bobobob22/flightplan/README.md

 #### Remote flights

-Commands in remote flights are executed in **parallel** against remote hosts.
+By default commands in remote flights are executed **simultaneously** against remote hosts.
+You can run the flights in parallel with `--parallel` option.

 ```javascript
 plan.remote(function(transport) {